Vickie Coleman Gallagher, PhD

 Analysis of situations involving individual and group behavior, development of small and large group theory, interpersonal relations, achievement of the goals of the enterprise with and through people as individuals and as groups.

 Behavior in Organizations (MGT 300 - NKU)

 An overview of general management concepts designed to help students to be able to explain, predict, and influence behavior in organizations through the understanding of key concepts such as personality theories, motivation, team management, and leadership.

-This seminar format graduate level course is held two weekends in the semester; thus, the format involves action learning in class and requires a considerable amount of communication via email and the telephone.
-It is designed to prepare students to engage in organizational diagnosis field research projects.
-The course focuses on collaborative and innovative research methods on data collection, analysis, and reporting.
-Specifically, students learn to design a field research project; conduct an organizational diagnosis starting from entry into the research site, contracting with vendors, and collecting data; and, analyze the field data and create a written-presentation of their analysis and recommendations.
+Seminar format graduate level - two weekends in the semester; action learning; a considerable amount of communication via email, in-person, and phone.
+Prepared prepare students to engage in organizational diagnosis field research projects.
+Students learned to design a field research project; conduct an organizational diagnosis starting from entry into the research site, contracting with vendors, and collecting data; and, analyze the field data and create a written-presentation of their analysis and recommendations.

 This seminar format graduate level class includes weekly readings, mini-cases, and a group project and presentation.
 It is designed to develop the students¿ understanding of topics such as leadership, emotional intelligence, motivation, teams, organizational culture, diversity, and organizational change.

 An overview of general management concepts, including individual and group behavior, attitudes and job satisfaction, personality and values, perceptions, motivations, emotions, stress, moods, leadership, power and politics.